jeremykendall/php-domain-parser/UPGRADING.md

 support of **all versions before and including PHP 7.3**.
 The minimum supported PHP version is now **PHP 7.4**.

-**Version 6.0 no longer provides an out of the box resource manager system.**
+**Version 6.0 no longer provides an out-of-the-box resource manager system.**

 ### Backward Incompatibility Changes